MetaMask/metamask-docs/docs/guide/signing-data.md

 A SignTypedData payload uses a standard format of encoding structs which is recursive, but has a different format for the top-level struct that is signed, which includes some `domain` metadata about the verifying contract to provide replay-protection of these signatures between different contract instances.

-The top level SignTypedData object is the concatenation of
+The top level SignTypedData object is the concatenation of:

 - A `domain` struct, which can include the contract's address, chainId, a version, and a name, for cross-contract replay protection.
 - The top level struct hash to sign.